Informed consent is an essential part of ethical human subjects research.

 There are a variety of methods that can be used to obtain and document informed consent that meet the requirements of the university’s electronic signature policy.
-Some of the methods qualify as a legally valid electronic signature while others would only be applicable to minimal risk research and require a waiver of consent documentation.
-The Office of the Chief Information Officer and the Office of Responsible Research Practices have partnered to provide guidance to clarify the various approaches available.
+Some of the methods qualify as a legally valid electronic signature while others would only apply to minimal risk research and require a waiver of consent documentation.
+Information and guidance on obtaining and documenting electronic consent is provided by the Office of Technology and Digital Innovation.

 Sample Contact Information Card

 Contact information card for participants providing verbal consent.

 - Sample Contact Information Card (08/29/2023)

 The permission of a parent(s) or guardian must be obtained and documented for children to participate in research unless these requirements are waived by the IRB.
 In instances where permission of two parents is required, edit the parental permission template to add lines to capture the printed name and signature of the second parent.

 For research involving children, the assent of a child to participate in research is required whenever the child is capable of providing assent, based on the age, maturity, condition, and psychological/emotional state of the child.
 Documentation of assent is generally required, based on the age and literacy level of the child and the nature of the research.
 If verbal assent will be obtained, the IRB must review a written description of the information (i.e., a script) that will be provided to the child participants during the assent process.

 Assent may also be appropriate for adults with decisional impairment and other adults unable to consent for themselves, for whom a legally authorized representative will provide informed consent.

 - Assent Template – Behavioral and Social Science Research (12/15/2005)